 How to Stop Water Hammer

 Securing loose pipes is easy to do and is the first step you should take to minimize the hammer noise and undo wear and tear on your pipes.
-First, you need to identify the offending appliances and/or fixtures: Have a helper turn the water on and off at each suspected appliance while you locate the pipe that’s hammering (usually in your basement or crawlspace).
+Start by identifying the offending appliances and/or fixtures: Have a helper turn the water on and off at each suspect appliance while you locate the pipe that’s hammering (usually in your basement or crawlspace).

-If you see the pipe moving—not just vibrating with the jolt of the water backup—it needs more anchors to keep it in place.
+If you see the pipe moving—not just vibrating with the jolt of the water backup—it needs more anchors.
 Add appropriately sized pipe clamps or straps as needed to secure the pipe to the floor, wall or other wood framing members.
-Pipe clamps may be metal or plastic and may be screwed or nailed in place.
+Pipe clamps may be metal or plastic and can be screwed or nailed in place.
 With metal, make sure the clamp is the same material as the pipe, to prevent corrosion from galvanic action.
 With some straps, you can also add a piece of pipe insulation to help keep the pipe snug and add some shock absorption.
 Be careful not to alter the pipe’s original resting position when securing it.

 If the water hammer was minor to begin with, securing the pipes might effectively solve your problem.
 In other cases, an arrestor is called for.